nickytonline/www.nickyt.co/src/pages/posts/getting-started-with-react-storybook-9jh.md

 ```

 That’s pretty much all there is to writing stories.
-It’s really easy to use and such a great tool.
+It��s really easy to use and such a great tool.
 In my next post, we’ll dig into some of the cool features of Storybook.

 ## References